Living Observatory Sensor Network

 Back up batteries replaced after winter storms

-This winter was one with a lot of heavy weather.
-There were two major blizzards that each dumped ~2ft of snow, and a few windy rainy storms.
-The big February nor’easter had winds over 60 mph and dumped over 30” of snow.
-Much of plymouth and cape cod lost power for several days.
-Schools were closed for a week.
+This winter was cone with a lot of heavy weather.
+A big February nor’easter had winds over 60 mph and dumped over 30” of snow.
+Much of Plymouth, Cape, and the Islands lost power for several days.
+Most schools were closed for a week.

 Even when the power doesn’t go out completely modulations on the grid can surge and stress equipment.

-During the February power outage the batteries —which had been in use since the network was first installed — failed and didn’t recover.
+During the February power outage, the batteries that serve as back up for Living Observatory's Tidmarsh network —which had been in failed and didn’t recover.

-Over the past few weeks Brian has been servicing the system and replacing batteries.
-Last week we installed new back up batteries and universal power supply units.
-Here are some images from that day.
+After the storm, Brian identified the problem, and ordered new batteries.
+Last week we installed the new batteries and universal power supply units.
+Here are some images from that day

 old power supply units that failed in feb 2026